JeffreyyyyO/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 The lab provides an isolated and controlled environment for cybersecurity learning and authorized security testing.

-It can be used for activities such as:
+It will be used for activities such as:

 - Network reconnaissance
 - Port scanning